aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 by Aarne Ranta

-WARNING 30 NOVEMBER 2022: some changes are being made in this lab.
-They will be in place by 6 December.
-Do not start your project while this warning is shown.
-The task will be slightly simpler than last year, but the functionality is the same.
+Version 1.2, 2 December 2022: some changes have been made in the lab for this year.
+The functionality is similar to what it was last year, but the coding task a bit simpler.
+You can start your work now, or wait until the instruction film is posted on 5 December.
+(Some small fixes are still possible, but the requirements will not be changed any more this year.)

 Version 1.1, 8 December 2021: simplified the file structure a bit, reflected in modifications in `files/tramviz.py, views.py`.